olegs/deep-learning-v2-pytorch/README.md

 There are also notebooks used as projects for the Nanodegree program.
 In the program itself, the projects are reviewed by real people (Udacity reviewers), but the starting code is available here, as well.

+## My contributions
+* [Dog Breed Classifier](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/project-dog-classification): Build a convolutional neural network with PyTorch to classify any image (even an image of a face) as a specific dog breed.

 ## Table Of Contents

 ### Tutorials